NVIDIA/spark-rapids/docs/compatibility.md

 Python will produce `1.02`, Java does not have the ability to do a round like this built in, but if you do the simple operation of `Math.round(1.025 * 100.0)/100.0` you also get `1.02`.

+For the `degrees` functions, Spark's implementation relies on Java JDK's built-in functions `Math.toDegrees`.
+It is `angrad * 180.0 / PI` in Java 8 while `angrad * (180d / PI)` in Java 9+.
+So their results will differ depending on the JDK runtime versions when considering overflow.
+The RAPIDS Accelerator follows the bahavior of Java 9+.
+Therefore, with JDK 8 or below, the `degrees` on GPU will not overflow on some very large numbers while the CPU version does.

 For aggregations the underlying implementation is doing the aggregations in parallel and due to race conditions within the computation itself the result may not be the same each time the query is run.
 This is inherent in how the plugin speeds up the calculations and cannot be "fixed."
 If a query joins on a floating point value, which is not wise to do anyways, and the value is the result of a floating point aggregation then the join may fail to work properly with the plugin but would have worked with plain Spark.
-As of 22.06 this is behavior is enabled by default but can be disabled with the config [`spark.rapids.sql.variableFloatAgg.enabled`](configs.md#sql.variableFloatAgg.enabled).
+Starting from 22.06 this is behavior is enabled by default but can be disabled with the config [`spark.rapids.sql.variableFloatAgg.enabled`](configs.md#sql.variableFloatAgg.enabled).